-- (1) A student may apply for review of a final grade in a unit on one of the following grounds- - (a) the unit description and accompanying assessment materials were not sufficiently explicit in identifying- - (i) the learning tasks students are required to complete in the unit; or - (ii) how students will be assessed; - (b) the assessors failed to comply with the assessment procedures set out in the unit description and accompanying assessment materials; or - (c) the criteria set out in the unit description and accompanying assessment materials were not applied fairly and appropriately. - (2) An application for review must be given and considered in accordance with University policies and procedures. - (3) Following consideration of the application the University must, in accordance with applicable policies and procedures, - (a) confirm the original grade, change the grade or prescribe an appropriate unit of action; and - (b) notify the applicant in writing of the decision and the reasons for it.
+- (1) A student may apply for review of a final grade in a course on one of the following grounds- - (a) the course description and accompanying assessment materials were not sufficiently explicit in identifying-

+- (i) the learning tasks students are required to complete in the course; or - (ii) how students will be assessed; - (b) the assessors failed to comply with the assessment procedures set out in the course description and accompanying assessment materials; or - (c) the criteria set out in the course description and accompanying assessment materials were not applied fairly and appropriately. - (2) An application for review must be given and considered in accordance with University policies and procedures. - (3) Following consideration of the application the University must, in accordance with applicable policies and procedures, - (a) confirm the original grade, change the grade or prescribe an appropriate course of action; and - (b) notify the applicant in writing of the decision and the reasons for it.

-Division 6 - Time limits for Course or Program Completion
+Division 6 - Time limits for Program Completion

-35. Time limit for course or program completion
+35. Time limit for program completion

-- (1) Except as otherwise provided in these Regulations or the course or program specification, and subject to Commonwealth and State regulatory requirements, a student must complete a course or program within ten years after commencement. - (2) In calculating time for the purposes of this regulation a period of leave is included in the calculation of time unless the University has made an exception due to specified circumstances. - (3) The University may refuse to re-enrol a student who has exceeded the applicable time limit.
+- (1) Except as otherwise provided in these Regulations or the program specification, and subject to Commonwealth and State regulatory requirements, a student must complete a program within ten years after commencement. - (2) In calculating time for the purposes of this regulation a period of leave is included in the calculation of time unless the University has made an exception due to specified circumstances. - (3) The University may refuse to re-enrol a student who has exceeded the applicable time limit.